 For more on how to structure a sponsorship proposal, watch my tutorial, Sponsorship Proposal Basics in About 15 Minutes, and read How a Great Sponsorship Proposal Follows a Hollywood Story Arc.

 For everything you need to know about creating an offer and formalising it into a proposal, including a sponsorship proposal template, get a copy of The Sponsorship Seeker’s Toolkit 4th Edition, or sign up for my online sponsorship course, Getting to “Yes”.

 Who you send it to is almost as important as the content of your proposal, and can have a huge bearing on the process and eventual success of your offer.

 You send sponsorship proposals to the sponsorship manager, right??
 Wrong.
 A large portion of most sponsorship managers’ jobs is gatekeeping.
 That is, keeping you and your proposal away from anyone who makes real decisions.

 If they’re interested, they will then shop the proposal around to colleagues.
-Sponsorship works best – and leverage is much lower cost – when it is integrated across a lot of existing activities, but that requires buy in from sales, HR, whoever handles your online stuff and social media, loyalty marketing, and any number of other departments and business units.
+Sponsorship works best – and leverage is much lower cost – when it is integrated across a lot of existing activities, but that requires buy in from their online team, sales, HR, retention, and any number of other departments and business units.
 They will want to see interest in using the sponsorship from at least a couple of other stakeholders before investing in anything significant.